reshinto/programming_language_syntax_comparison/readme.md

 end
 myFunction { print "test" }  # "test"

 # Lambda
+# lambda checks the number of arguments passed to it
+# when a lambda returns, it passes control back to the calling method
+# method 1
 myFunction = -> { puts "test" }
 myFunction.call  # "test", call is required to call the lambda function

+# method 2
+myFunction = lambda { puts "test" }
+myFunction.call

+# Procs: a saved block
+# it is a full-fledged objects, so they have all the powers and abilities of objects (blocks do not)
+# Unlike blocks, procs can be called over and over without rewriting them
+# procs does not checks the number of arguments passed to it
+# when a proc returns, it does so immediately, without going back to the calling method
+blockName = Proc.new do |n|
+    do_something_with_n
+end
 ```
 ### java
 ### c++